-Through email marketing, small businesses can reconnect with customers (to hopefully bring them back in the door) and increase the number of services existing customers use.
-Email can also help drive traffic to both your Web site and your social media profiles.
+Through email marketing, small businesses can reconnect with customers to bring them back into the door and increase the number of services existing customers use.
+Emails can also help drive traffic to both your website and your social media profiles.
 Businesses can use email to let customers know about:

 - Tradeshows/events you plan to attend

-- Reminders of upcoming holidays (i.e., “Have you ordered flowers for Valentine’s Day yet?”)
+- Upcoming holidays (i.e., “Have you ordered flowers for Valentine’s Day yet?”)

 - Seasonal news (i.e., “It’s time for your lawn’s first treatment – have you signed up yet?”)

 - New products/offerings